Living Is Good In Seattle

 Area Attractions

-Seattle is full of incredible attractions.
+Seattle and its surrounding towns are filled with incredible attractions.
 Some favorites include:

 Space Needle

-This 605-foot-tall spire is a symbol of Seattle and one of the city’s most visited attractions.
+The Space Needle, an impressive 605-foot-tall spire, is a symbol of Seattle and one of the city’s most visited attractions.
 An observation deck and rotating restaurant with amazing views await you at the top.

 Pike Place Market